19hours/sg-statutes/Acts/Misuse of Drugs Act.md

 [Act 30 of 2012 wef 01/05/2013]

-### Abetting or procuring commission of offences outside Singapore
+### Abetting or procuring commission of offences within or outside Singapore

 13\.
-It shall be an offence for a person —
+Any person who —

-(a) to aid, abet, counsel or procure the commission in any place outside Singapore of an offence punishable under a corresponding law in force in that place;
+(a) aids, abets, counsels or procures the commission in any place outside Singapore of an offence punishable under a corresponding law in force in that place;

-[Act 30 of 2012 wef 01/01/2013]

-(aa) to aid, abet, counsel or procure the commission of any offence under this Act within Singapore, notwithstanding that all or any of the acts constituting the aiding, abetment, counselling or procurement were done outside Singapore; or
+(b) aids, abets, counsels or procures the commission of any offence under this Act within Singapore, even though all or any of the acts constituting the aiding, abetment, counselling or procurement were done outside Singapore; or

-[Act 30 of 2012 wef 01/01/2013]

-(b) to do an act preparatory to, or in furtherance of, an act outside Singapore which if committed in Singapore would constitute an offence under this Act.
+(c) does an act preparatory to, or in furtherance of, an act outside Singapore which if committed in Singapore would constitute an offence under this Act,

+shall be guilty of an offence and shall be liable on conviction —

+(d) in relation to an offence mentioned in paragraph (a) or (c), to imprisonment for a term of not less than 2 years but not more than 10 years, or to a fine of not less than $4,000 and not more than $40,000, or to both; and

+(e) in relation to an offence mentioned in paragraph (b), to the same punishment provided for the offence that the person aided, abetted, counselled or procured.

+[Act 1 of 2019 wef 01/04/2019]

 ### Offences by body corporate